J-Afzal/Terminal-Games/README.md

 terminal-games options:

-  --a --ascii-only  Only use ASCII characters (this removes all colour).
+  --a --ascii-only  Only use extended ASCII characters (this removes all colour).
 ```

 ## General Information